FNaF World

-FNaF World is an indie role-playing video game created by Scott Cawthon.
-It is the first official spin-off to the Five Nights at Freddy's series and the fifth game overall.
-The game was released for Microsoft Windows on January 21, 2016, and Android on January 12, 2017, but came with unfinished gameplay and a large amount of bugs, leading to bad reception and ultimately the decision for the game's removal from digital storefronts.
-On February 8, 2016, the game was updated, and re-released on Game Jolt free of charge.
+FNaF World (/f@'naef/ fə-NAF) is a 2016 role-playing video game created by indie developer Scott Cawthon.
+It is the first official spin-off to the Five Nights at Freddy's series.
+The game was initially released for Windows via Steam on January 21, 2016, and for Android on January 12, 2017, but has since been taken down from those two platforms and re-released as freeware on Game Jolt.